A diffusive origin for the cosmic-ray spectral hardening reveals signatures of a nearbysource in the leptons and protons data: Towards a consistent picture of electron, proton and anisotropy data

-The plot shows how the energy-dependent release cuts off the low-energy particles ($E \lesssim 100 \, \mathrm{GeV}$) that did not have the time to be released and propagate to the Earth.
+The plot shows how the energy-dependent release cuts off the low-energy particles ($E \lesssim 100 \, \mathrm{GeV}$) that --- being the last ones to reach the shock escape energy --- did not have the time to be released and then propagate to the Earth.
 This effect is amplified by the KN correction.
-Indeed, a corrected cross-section increases the propagated flux of a factor $\sim 1.5-2$, with respect to the non-relativistic treatment, above energies $E \sim 200 \, \mathrm{GeV}$ (\cite{2020arXiv200701302E}).
+Indeed, a corrected cross-section increases the propagated flux of a factor $\sim 1.5-2$, with respect to the non-relativistic treatment, above energies $E \sim 200 \, \mathrm{GeV}$~\citep{2020arXiv200701302E}.
 Therefore, in order to reproduce the $\sim 1 \, \mathrm{TeV}$ peak, a lower injected flux is needed.